What Entitles Us to Life?

 Finally, we mention that God is one, by citing the verse, “Master of legions will be lofty in judgment.”
 How does judgment convey God’s exclusive reign as they only power in the universe?

 Throughout history, there was only one God who responded to his people’s cries.
-God’s protects the righteous Jews.
+God protects the righteous Jews.
 He performed miraculous victories over our enemies.
 Both testify to the only true living God.
 Egypt’s idols were defenseless during the Plague of the Firstborn, where God destroyed their idols.
 Their stone gods could not protect them and all others from any plague.
 God’s judgment teaches His omniscience and omnipotence.
 He knows who is righteous and who sins.
 He rewards and punishes each member of mankind.
 History attests to this, so much so, that Islam and Christianity could not deny the entire Torah.
 Therefore they cannibalized Judaism, and transformed it as it pleased their agendas.
+No other nation claims miracles were witnessed, that their gods acted as gods.
+No evidence exists defending alien gods as possessing any power, or even life.
+They are all inanimate stone and metal statues:

 God’s judgment of every person on Rosh Hashanna forces us to accept the reality that He is the only God.
-A wise Rabbi taught that we always praise God’s “name” alone, and never praise Him.
+Rabbi Chait taught that we always praise God’s “name” alone, and never praise Him.
 This is because we cannot know what He truly is.
 All we know is His name.
 But this too, is our admission of how far above man is the Creator.
-We do not know what He is.

 May we all use the brief hours in shul this Rosh Hashanna to arrive at a clear understanding of our status as created things, but primarily, God's position as Creator and the only power in the universe.
 With this realization, may God will us to enjoy another year of health, happiness and success in all areas.